-We use WordPress and other tools like NoCodeAPI, which is basically the main reason we chose it.
+We use WordPress and other tools like NoCodeAPI, so we chose it.

-Nowadays, I am focused more on Product & Business Management rather than on building actually on top of WordPress and scaling businesses & products.
+Nowadays, I focus more on Product & Business Management than on building on top of WordPress and scaling businesses & products.

 2. Your company, creativeG, provides product & business consulting; how and why did you pivot to that?

 Because we need to evolve the same way the web is evolving.